shanekeran/hungry-postbox/TESTING.md

 <details><summary>Provide a platform for users who to find new pen pals.</summary>

-- Users can register, search through member profiles and contact them so I believe this has been achieved.
+- Users can register, search through member profiles and contact them, so I believe this has been achieved.
 </details>

 <details><summary>Promote my brand throughout the site, including links to our social media accounts.</summary>